 Identify the location of people (staff, patients and visitors) at risk in the event of fire.

-Identify fire hazards, i.e. the three elements required for fire to start:
+Identify the fire hazards, i.e. the three elements required for fire to start:

-- Sources of ignition (cooking, smoking, lighting equipment, electrical equipment)
+- Sources of ignition (cooking, smoking, open flames, lighting equipment, electrical equipment)

-- Sources of fuel (flammable gases, liquids or solids)
+- Sources of fuel (paper, flammable gases, liquids or solids)

 - Sources of oxygen (forms of air conditioning/ventilation; draughts as well as oxygen present in the air)